coreinfrastructure/best-practices-badge/doc/criteria.md

   (e.g., the "git log" command results are not release notes).
   <sup>[<a href="#release_notes">release_notes</a>]&#8224;</sup>
 - <a name="release_notes_vulns"></a><a name="changelog_vulns"></a>The
-  release notes MUST identify whether the new release fixes any publicly known vulnerabilities.
+  release notes MUST identify every publicly known vulnerability that is fixed in each new release.
   <sup>[<a href="#release_notes_vulns">release_notes_vulns</a>]</sup>
 - The release notes MAY implemented in a variety of ways.
   Many projects provide them in a file named "NEWS", "CHANGELOG",